 Profiles are where customers’ data will be.
-The simplest set of fields include name, delivery address(es), phone number, and email.
+The simplest set of fields includes name, delivery address(es), phone number, and email.
 If you’re going to support card payments, card details should be here too.
 Keep in mind that all this data is considered sensitive, meaning you’ll need to use the latest security certificates and means of data protection.
 Also, it’s good to keep an order history.
 Customers might want to repeat orders or simply keep track of what they’ve ordered.

-List of restaurants
+- List of restaurants